adrienmalin/TETRIS2000/README.md

     pip3 install --user Tetris2000-PySide2

+If Python's script is in path, type:

+    Tetris2000

-Launch on Windows:
+Else on Windows:

     python -m Tetris2000

-Launch on Linux:
+Else on Linux:

     python3 -m Tetris2000

 #### From [GitHub](https://github.com)